Arequipa, Peru – South America 2011

 Gearhart, Oregon – Writing Retreat 2009

 Unschool Adventures LLC was founded in 2008 by director Blake Boles.
-Our LLC is based in Oregon.

 Is the trip that you want full?
 Are you looking for something slightly different?
 We recommend these other camps and travel companies for young adult adventure-seekers: